History of Terradise Nature Center

 Trella learned from Frank Fields that generations of Claridon Township residents had used it as a favorite fishing and picnic spot because it was one of the few areas where the river was accessible from the road.
-She wanted to preserve this pristine area, mostly river bottomland, for the benefit of those who love the out-of-doors.
+She wanted to preserve this pristine area, mostly river bottom-land, for the benefit of those who love the out-of-doors.

 The lane now leading to the river was originally the Marion-Williamsport Road that forded the river at the bend.
 Men on horseback and in wagons crossed easily, but when the 1913 flood altered the course of the river, and automobiles were becoming common, the ford became impassible and the road was abandoned.
-Today this lane continues in a trail that circles Terradise and serves as the southern boundary of the nature preserve.

 With Trella’s two children, David and Kathy Haldeman, the family planned their house to fit the site.
 Day by day their project came together leading to move to day, September 1, 1953.